The California Military Museum

 Distinctive Unit Insignia

-Symbolism: The shield is red for artillery.
-The six couped pallets represent the six batteries comprising the 250th Coast Artillery at the time of its organization in 1924 as a Harbor Defense unit.
-The ship is representative of the ship of Don Huan Rodriguez Cabrillio, a Portuguese explorer who discovered San Diego Harbor.
-The charges on the canton, a fleur-de-lis within a garland of laurel, are from the coat of arms of the 250th Coast Artillery and represent the source of many elements of the parent regiment when it was first organized.
+Symbolism: The shield is red for Artillery.
+The six pallets couped produce a diminished bordure effect on the shield and represent the six batteries comprising the Regiment at the time of its organization.
+The ship is a representation of the ship of Don Juan Rodrigues Cabrillo, a Portuguese, who discovered San Diego Harbor.
+The charges on the canton, the fleur-de-lis encircled by a garland of laurel, are taken from the coat of arms of the 250th Coast Artillery, as Batter B of the 251st Coast Artillery, California National Guard, is a descendant of Batter F of the 250th Coast Artillery, California National Guard which served during World War I as B Battery of the 65th Coast Artillery (US).

 Motto: We Aim To Hit